firasm/jupyterbook_course_template/about/intro.md

 - You can use the grace period an unlimited amount of time in the course (though if it happens every week and for every assignment, I might check in with you and gently encourage you not to leave things to the last minute)

 If you miss a deadline by more than the grace period, the general course policy is that you will get 0 on it.
-In some very exceptional (i.e. rare) cases, I reserve the right to grant an extension.
+In some very exceptional (i.e. very rare) cases, I reserve the right to grant an extension.

 ### What if I have dependents that rely on me for care and unpredictable emergencies may arise?